 Oklahoma History Center

-The past comes alive at the Oklahoma History Center, Oklahoma’s state museum of history.
-At the Oklahoma History Center, discover the people and stories that make Oklahoma truly unique.
-From oil and gas to aviation, from the Dust Bowl to space exploration, from tornadoes to the Land Run, from Native American Indians to Route 66, there’s a story of triumph and tragedy, hope and heartache, famous and infamous around every corner.
+Located on 18 acres across from the Oklahoma State Capitol, the past comes alive at the Oklahoma History Center.
+As the state's museum of history, this Smithsonian-quality museum highlights the many people and stories that make Oklahoma truly unique.
+From oil and gas to aviation, the Dust Bowl to space exploration, tornadoes to the Land Run and Native American Indians to Route 66, there’s a compelling story around every corner.

-The 215,000 sq ft Oklahoma History Center is a testament to the indomitable spirit that built Oklahoma.
-With four permanent galleries and a special exhibits hall, guests will explore the more than 200 hands-on interactives and 50 subjects that tell the stories of Oklahoma and its people.
-The history center truly has something for everyone, with special events that appeal to all ages.
-From Civil War Day to Rockabilly concerts, there is always something going on at the Oklahoma History Center.
+With four permanent galleries and a special exhibits hall, explore more than 200 hands-on interactives and 50 subjects that tell the stories of Oklahoma and its people.
+This 215,000 square-foot learning center also includes a Research Center and hosts special events that appeal to all ages.
+From Civil War Day to Rockabilly concerts, there is always something to enjoy at the Oklahoma History Center.

-The permanent galleries at the Oklahoma History Center offer a multi-faceted look into Oklahoma history and culture.
-The OneOk gallery presents a broad representation of past and present American Indian experience, exhibiting artifacts, tribal music, photographs, Indian art and oral histories from the indigenous people of Oklahoma.
-The Sam Noble gallery showcases Oklahoma’s early history as a settlement to its development as a state.
-The Kerr-McGee gallery highlights the unique African-American experience in Oklahoma.
-With frequently updated exhibits, this gallery features information, artifacts and recreated locations related to important figures in the community and civil rights history.
-The E.L. & Thelma Gaylord Special Exhibits Gallery hosts revolving exhibits focusing on important Oklahoma citizens and their rich history.
+OneOK Gallery presents a broad representation of past and current American Indian experiences with artifacts, tribal music, photographs, Indian art and oral histories from the indigenous people of Oklahoma.
+Learn about Oklahoma's early history from settlement to statehood at the Sam Noble Gallery, then move on to the Kerr-McGee Gallery for African-American history in Oklahoma, featuring information, artifacts and recreated locations related to important figures in the community and civil rights history.
+The E.L. & Thelma Gaylord Special Exhibits Gallery focuses on Oklahomans who pioneered in both aviation, and the US air and space program.